-If we take anti-inflammatories and use ice, we slow down the healing process by reducing the access our white blood cells have to the area.
+When we take anti-inflammatories and use ice, we mahy slow down the healing process by reducing the access our white blood cells have to the area.
 Furthermore, by icing we reduce blood flow, which is what the body uses to bring nutrients needed to create new tissue as well as carry away the waste from the damaged area.

 If you’re thinking, “Hey, this sounds a lot like what pediatricians are saying about fevers now – that they’re a natural defense mechanism and reducing them may prolongs illness.”
 Yep, it is!

-MEAT instead of RICE
+MEAT Vs. RICE

-RICE is very effective at these goals, but in focusing on pain and swelling reduction we actually slow the natural repair response.
-In fact, here is the creator of RICE taking back his advice based upon years and years of evidence showing that RICE is not only ineffective but actually damaging in some cases.
-Slowly but surely modern methods of addressing acute injuries are “catching up” to the methods used by our ancestors, using another acronym: MEAT.
+RICE is very effective at these goals, but in focusing on pain and swelling reduction it’s possible to actually slow the natural repair response.
+In fact, the creator of the RICE approach has taking back his advice based upon years and years of evidence showing that RICE is not only ineffective but actually damaging in some cases.
+He writes that:

 What is MEAT?

 MEAT stands for movement, exercise, analgesics (not anti-inflammatories), and treatments (as in other treatments like physical therapy and/or massage).
 Combining this with hot, blood moving herbs (like cayenne salve or a ginger compress) that increase circulation to the area can support the flow of blood, which as mentioned earlier brings healing nutrients to the area and takes away the damaged “trash.”

 Practitioners “in the know” sometimes use ice, but they tend to use it very differently: they alternate between cold and hot to bring blood to the area, then send it away repeatedly to support the carrying of nutrients to the site and the carrying of waste away.